theramiyer/blog/content/post/2021/food-and-sustainability.md

 We have, but the scale is the key here.
 What was the population of our country when we started using these methods?
 What was the bovine population of our country when we started these systems?
 What is it today?
 In simple terms, back in 1820, we had a population of 1 billion people across the globe.
 In the next 100 years, it went to 1.5 billion.
 And in the next hundred years, it multiplied almost 5 times and reached 7 billion.
 This is the human population alone.

 To feed milk to this large population, we bred milch animals.
 Their population also grew at that scale.
 And the amount of green house gases (methane, nitrous oxide, ammonia, hydrogen sulphide, etc.) emitted into the atmosphere grew at the same rate, and today, continues to grow—in India—at the rate of 5 – 7% per annum.
 These gases are much more potent than carbon monoxide and dioxide (methane retains about a hundred times the heat as carbon dioxide over a five-year period).
-This happens when the animals eat food they cannot digest.
+Farm animals throw out methane when they eat food they cannot digest.
 This causes the bacteria living in their digestive tract to digest them, producing methane as a by-product.
 A mere 3 million cows may not have mattered, but what is their population today?

+Some environmental organisations estimate that _half_ of all green house gas emissions come from farm animals alone.

 Next, researchers from Texas Tech found that all their air samplers placed around feedlots recorded samples of antibiotics.
 60% of the upwind samplers and 30% of the downwind samplers tested positive for tetracycline antibiotics, which is contributing to antibiotic resistance in bacteria.
 Because these bacteria are now becoming resistant to these antibiotics, we are finding it hard to treat diseases such as urinary tract infection.

-Some environmental organisations estimate that _half_ of all green house gas emissions come from farm animals alone.

 ## Is vegetarianism all that healthy

 Not in today's world.
 But this makes me think that perhaps vegetarianism is healthier and certainly more sustainable than using animals for food.

-An interesting statement I came across was that eating animals is an inefficient way to nutrition.
-Let me explain:
+An interesting statement I came across was that eating animals is an _inefficient_ way to nutrition:

 Cattle and buffaloes are large animals and they eat a lot of food.
 They grow, of course, but that growth when seen in terms of nutrient delivery, is inefficient.
 If you slaughtered a buffalo that weighs 300 kg, the amount of flesh you would get is perhaps about a hundred kilograms.
 But the amount of food that it ate throughout its life is much more than that.